McNopper/ZeroInfinity/README.md

 $0 \cdot ∞ = [0, ∞]in$

-Similar, the indeterminate form of $0 \cdot -∞$ is:
+Similar, the expression for the indeterminate form of $0 \cdot -∞$ is:

 $0 \cdot -∞ = [-∞, 0]in$